KelvinKKLin/Weather-Prediction-App/README.md

 # McMaster Engineering Competition (Programming Division) 2017 Weather Prediction Application - Team Kelvin and Friends

 *UPDATED: DECEMBER 24, 2017*

+---
+**NOTE:** This project is currently undergoing revisions to improve its performance and reliability.
+Part of this includes updating the method used to process the data to allow for easier interpretation, and testing the functionality of the checkboxes.
+Plans are also in place to bring this project to a more presentable state than what was originally built during the day long competition.

+---
 This project predicts weather using data from the [Raleigh-Durham International Airport collected by NOAA](https://catalog.data.gov/dataset/local-weather-archive).
 It was created for the McMaster Engineering Competition (Programming Division) 2017, where it received third place out of approximately 20 participating teams.

 ## Contents of the Repository